Boonton Historical Society & Museum

 Through permanent and changing exhibits the Museum preserves the town’s history with a collection of artifacts, records and documents relating to the development of the community and some of its famous former residents, including artist Homer Davenport.
-The museum is open Saturday 10 a.m. to 2 p.m. and by appointment.Read Less
+The museum is open the first, second and third Saturdays of the month from 10 a.m. to 2 p.m. and by appointment.Read Less

 The Morristown Green